-Spring has sprung in many parts of the U.S. With it is the blooming of flowering plants and trees and, unfortunately, spring allergies.
-Some areas, in fact, as already seeing very high tree pollen levels and the telltale coating of green dust on everything.
-If you have seasonal allergies, it’s hard to breath well.
+With all of the talk about the COVID-19 pandemic, worrying about your allergies seems less important.
+However, if you have seasonal allergies, it’s hard to breath well during this time of year when everything is blooming.
 If you can’t breathe well due to congestion, sleeping becomes more difficult.
 So, what’s a person to do?
 Here are five tips from SleepBetter that are designed to help you get a better night’s sleep while the pollen is flying.

 - Take a shower.
 Try taking a shower right before bed.
 It will wash the pollen out of your hair and off of your body, making for a more pollen-free bed.